 Job Search Allowance - The TAA program will provide help with transportation costs and related needs for those workers who are not able to find suitable employment in the immediate area in which they live.
 For example, job search allowances, which can include cash grants and reimbursements, are available for workers who are trying to find employment outside their normal commuting distance.

 Relocation Allowance - The government can hlp move the family.
 There will be grants used to help for paying relocation costs, and this funding is available for an eligible Trade Adjustment Assistance worker who finds permanent employment outside of the area in which they live.
 So if you find a job in a neighboring state, some additional assistance may be provided to you for paying for your moving expenses.
 Of course there must be a reasonable expectation that the employment will be longer term and of a permanent nature.

 Job Training - The TAA program also offers training so that workers have the skills necessary to find a decent job.
 Many positions in the country require specialized skills.
 Training will help people reenter the employment market in as short a timeframe as possible.

 Remedial Training - There are various educational opportunities and options for remedial training which may be taken or required in conjunction with some type of occupational training.
 Types of remedial training provided can include help with a GED, developmental math, English, reading, and English as a Second Language.

 Health Coverage Tax Credit (HCTC) - The Trade Adjustment Assistance program also created a Health Coverage Tax Credit (HCTC) that can help pay for the care that is needed while other, long term government benefits are applied for.
 The program will help pay for health care costs, medical bills and associated debt.
 It is available for trade affected workers under all TAA and NAFTA-TAA certified petitions.
 Find additional ways to get medical bill assistance and also free health care.

 The program continues to evolve as well.
-Find additional benefits of the Trade Adjustment Assistance Program, and read about recent improvements to the program.
-More.
+Find additional benefits of the Trade Adjustment Assistance Program, and read about improvements of assistance to the program.